daviskregers/notion-calendar-to-google-calendar/README.md

 - Copy .env.example to .env file and fill in the secrets
 - python main.py

+## Note on the Notion properties

+I'm using the the second brain notion template https://www.notion.so/Second-Brain-87220ae827774816aa7328a131f1fd2f and the properties match the project properties there.

 ## Development

 - Tests: `make test`